arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Which principles would you apply to define the size of a cache?
 * How do Companies like Microsoft, Google, Opera and Mozilla profit from their browsers?
 * Why opening a TCP socket has a large overhead?
+* What's the difference between TCP and HTTP?

 ####[[↑]](#toc) <a name='open'>Open Questions:</a>